The 10 best teams that DIDN’T win the Premier League

 Norwich, 1992/93

+Experienced pros like Mark Robins and emerging talents like Ruel Fox and Chris Sutton combined as Norwich earned famous comeback wins over Arsenal and Chelsea early on in the campaign.

 The Canaries were flying heading towards Christmas, having established an eight-point lead at the top by early December.
-They were still second with six games to go, but a 3-1 home defeat by title rivals Manchester United clipped their wings and a rotten run of results left Mike Walker’s side 10 points adrift by the end.
+Despite some patchy form, Norwich managed to climb back to the top of the standings by early February.
+They were still second with six games to go, but a 3-1 home defeat to title rivals Manchester United clipped their wings and a rotten run of results left Mike Walker’s side 10 points adrift by the end.

+Despite the disappointment, Norwich finished a credible third to secure UEFA Cup football.
+And then came Jeremy Goss in Munich…

+Though United fans will have fond memories of Newcastle’s collapse that handed their team the title in 1996, the truth is that the greatest Premier League capitulation came from Old Trafford.

 Tottenham, 2015/16